 When transmitted by a TWT responding STA that is an AP, the TWT Protection subfield indicates whether the TWT SP(s) identified in the TWT element will be protected.
 A TWT responding STA sets the TWT Protection subfield to 1 to indicate that the TWT SP(s) corresponding to the TWT flow identifier(s) of the TWT element will be protected by allocating RAW(s) that restrict access to the medium during the TWT SP(s) for that(those) TWT(s).
 A TWT responding STA sets the TWT Protection subfield to 0 to indicate that the TWT SP(s) identified in the TWT element might not be protected from TIM STAs by allocating RAW(s).

-When transmitted by a TWT responding STA or TWT scheduling AP(#6919) that is an AP, the TWT Protection subfield indicates whether the TWT SP(s) identified in the TWT element will be protected.
+When transmitted by a TWT responding STA or TWT scheduling AP(#6919), the TWT Protection subfield indicates whether the TWT SP(s) identified in the TWT element will be protected.
 A TWT responding STA or TWT scheduling AP(#6919) sets the TWT Protection subfield to 1 to indicate that the TWT SP(s) corresponding to the TWT flow identifier(s) of the TWT element will be protected by:

-Allocating RAW(s) that restrict access to the medium during the TWT SP(s) for that (those) TWT(s) when the responding STA or scheduling STA is an S1G STA.
+Allocating RAW(s) that restrict access to the medium during the TWT SP(s) for that (those) TWT(s) when the responding STA or scheduling AP is an S1G STA.

-Enabling NAV protection during the TWT(s) for that (those) TWTs(#6362) when the responding STA or scheduling STA is not an S1G(#6363) STA
+Enabling NAV protection during the TWT(s) for that (those) TWT(s)(#6362) when the responding STA or scheduling AP is an HE(#6363) STA

 A TWT responding STA or TWT scheduling AP(#6919) sets the TWT Protection subfield to 0 to indicate that the TWT SP(s) identified in the TWT element might not be protected.